 While SB 69 does prohibit primary ticket sellers from restricting more than 10% of their tickets, that definition of restriction is very specific.
 It ONLY restricts a from who have the technological ability to restrict tickets from ever being transferred to another person.
 All other forms of restriction (such as the measures taken around Hamilton) are not restricted i.e. restricting the number of tickets a patron can resell, only allowing a ticket to be transferred to a family member, waiting mechanisms, printing “not for resale” on the ticket, etc. are not restricted by SB 69.

 HB 224, Rep. Winder: Department of Heritage and Arts Amendments.
-UCA SUPPORTS this bill.
+UCA SUPPORTED, the bill passed both chambers.

 Puts in statute the Division of Multicultural Affairs and Utah Multicultural Commission which were previously created via Executive Order.
 This solidifies these important state functions in statute.
 One of the duties of the Division of Multicultural Affairs includes helping nonprofit entities receiving state funds to promote inclusiveness, gain the trust of the state's multicultural communities, and works with various state agencies to sure the state provides equitable resources, services and programs that address the needs of the state's multicultural communities.
 The bill also makes a few minor technical changes to how various boards within the Department define quorum and how pass through appropriations are distributed.

-SB81 Substitute 1, Sen. Iwamoto and Rep. Sagers: Native American Remains Amendments
+SB81 Substitute 1, Sen. Iwamoto and Rep. Sagers: Native American Remains Amendments.
+UCA SUPPORTED, the bill passed both chambers.

 SB73, Sen. Henderson: Amendments to Martha Hughes Cannon Oversight Committee.
-UCA SUPPORTS this bill.
+UCA SUPPORTED, the bill passed both chambers.

 Clarifies that the statue of Martha Hughes Cannon, along with funds donated for its creation, maintenance, and transportation, belong to the State of Utah

 SCR02 Rep. Kwan & Rep Watkins: Concurrent Resolution Recognizing Navajo Code Talker.
-UCA SUPPORTS this resolution.
+UCA SUPPORTED, the bill passed both chambers.

 Recognizes and honors the legacy and bravery of the Navajo Code Talkers and and designates August 14, 2019 as "Utah Navajo Code Talkers Day" to honor them.
 It specifically names the 8 living Navajo Code talkers.

 SB 101: Sen. Iwamoto: Navajo Code Talker Recognition.
-UCA SUPPORTS this bill.
+UCA SUPPORTED, the bill passed both chambers.

 Connected to SCR02, this annually sets Navajo Code Talker Day on August 14th in state statute so it is celebrated every year.

 SB87 Sen. Escamilla: Procurement of Design Professionals Amendments.
-UCA SUPPORTS this bill.
+UCA SUPPORTED, the bill passed both chambers.

 Adds interior designers as part of the definition for "design professionals" and adds interior design services to the definition of "design professional services" for which the state must follow standing procurement practices when hiring their services.